drawidsw/world-weather-analysis/README.md

 ![image_name](Vacation_Itinerary/WeatherPy_travel_map.png)

-Finally, a new figure is created and a **market layer** with relevant information about the travel destinations on the tooptips appears.
+Finally, a new figure is created and a **marker layer** with relevant information about the travel destinations on the tooptips appears.
 The image is displayed below.

 ![image_name](Vacation_Itinerary/WeatherPy_travel_map_markers.png)